Up to 50% off sofas & mattresses — limited‑time deals.

 How we tested these sofas

-We lived with each sofa the way most people do: nightly TV, laptop work blocks, casual hosting, and a few short naps.
-We tracked setup friction, how warm each material felt after long sits, comfort across posture changes, early durability signals (cushion recovery and frame feel), layout practicality (including how hard it is to reposition), cleaning effort after normal mess, and value for the price.
-Comfort scoring broke out seat comfort, back support, and seat-depth fit because those factors decide whether a sofa still feels good after hours—not just five minutes.
+We lived with each sofa the way most people actually use one: TV at night, laptop sessions, casual hosting, and the occasional short nap.
+We tracked setup friction, how warm each material felt over longer sits, comfort across posture changes, early durability signals like cushion recovery and frame feel, layout practicality, cleaning effort, and value for the price.
+Our comfort scoring also separated seat comfort, back support, and seat-depth fit, because those factors decide whether a sofa still feels good after a few hours instead of the first five minutes.

 Rooms To Go sofas: our testing experience